razroo/anthropic-claude-playground/README.md

 ## Repo Generated Using Razroo
 This repo was built and created using Razroo.
 Razroo is Human Collective Intelligence.
-Meant to make it simple for the entire world to share and integrate real world knowledge as scale.
+Meant to make it simple for the entire world to share and integrate real-world knowledge at scale.

 To see documentation for any Razroo generated code run `git log` or `git blame` on the file itself.
 Can then open up the url to read more on documentation.